pranavpatel95/net_aware/README.md

 # net_aware

-A Flutter plugin to handle **no internet connection** scenarios with ease.
-Display customizable widgets when the device is offline, and seamlessly manage internet reconnection logic in your apps.
+net_aware is a Flutter plugin that allows you to easily integrate no internet handling into your Flutter application.
+This plugin is designed to be initialized in the main.dart file or any other entry point of your app, ensuring it wraps the MaterialApp widget for proper functionality.

 ## Features